lab11/libmpsse/README.md

 libmpsse
 ========

-Open source library for SPI/I2C control via FTDI chips.
-Supports FTDI chips that contain an MPSSE engine, such as the FT-2232H and the FT-232H.
+Libmpsse is a library for interfacing with SPI/I2C devices via FTDI's FT-2232 family of USB to serial chips.
+Additionally, it provides control over the GPIO pins on the FTDI chips and supports a raw bitbang mode as well.
+Based around the libftdi library, it is written in C and includes a Python wrapper courtesy of swig.

 Install
 -------